Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 ## ans:

-The background-position CSS property sets the initial position for each background image. multiple position used
+The background-position CSS property sets the initial position for each background image.
+The position is relative to the position layer set by background-origin
 example: background-position: value;
 value used in px, %
 horizontal or vertical position also used.